dsyer/spring-boot-operator/tutorial/step3.md

 }
 ```

-That it!
+That's it!
 You have an application running in Kubernetes and the database is connected.
+You can open the UI in your browser by clicking on the "App" tab next to the "Terminal".

 Next we will drill into the Petclinic sample and see how all teh pieces fit together.